State of the Union Summaries and Scorecards Trump Versus Obama

-Help states require 7 days of paid sick leave for all workers.
+2. Middle-Class Economics: This is another name for reversing income inequality.
+It included the Women's Paycheck Fairness Act and raising the U.S. minimum wage to a living wage.
+It also included these elements: Help states require seven days of paid sick leave for all workers.
 Make tax-advantaged retirement savings plans automatic (opt-out rather than opt-in).
 Fund more infrastructure projects, including faster internet, to support a 21st-century economy and job creation.
-He would reject any proposal to approve the Keystone Pipeline unless it was part of a larger infrastructure plan.
+Only approve the Keystone Pipelineif it was part of a larger infrastructure plan.

-3. Precision Medicine Initiative: This furthers the computerized medical records begun in the ARRA and the ACA.
+3. Precision Medicine Initiative: This furthers the computerized medical records begun in the American Recovery and Reinvestment Act and the Affordable Care Act.
 It provides data needed to cure diseases and give patients electronic access to their own medical records.

 5. Immigration Reform: Obama's executive order prioritized the deportation of illegal immigrants who had committed felonies.
 He deported 400,000 a year.
 Immigrants who lived in the United States for five years or more, and had children who were citizens or legal residents, could apply for three years of deportation protection.
 They had to register, pass criminal background checks, and pay taxes.
 Success.
 He challenged Congress to reform the U.S. immigration process.
 Not achieved.

 6. Help Improve Workers' Skills: Make two years of community college free.
 Train and hire more veterans.
 Streamline the education tax credit to give more college students $2,500 each year for five years.